ropensci/roweb3/content/blog/2022-11-18-ropensci-news-digest-november-2022/index.md

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

-### rOpenSci communication channels as an alternative to Twitter:
+### rOpenSci communication channels as an alternative to Twitter

+Our Twitter account is still active for now but here are alternatives:

-🐘 [Mastodon account](https://fosstodon.org/web/@ropensci) (if you like social media) 💬 [Discussion forum](https://discuss.ropensci.org/)
+🐘 [Mastodon account](https://fosstodon.org/web/@ropensci) (if you like social media)

+💬 [Discussion forum](https://discuss.ropensci.org/)

 🗞️ [Newsletter](/news)

 ✍️ [Blog](/blog)

 You can read more in our [blog post](/blog/2022/11/16/mastodon-en/).